 The Scams Action Service also undertakes scams prevention work to identify, tackle and raise awareness of online scams.

 Get in touch

-To report an online scam and seek advice, call our free helpline or use our webchat Monday to Friday from 9am to 5pm.
+To report an online scam and seek advice, call our free helpline on 0808 250 5050 or get in touch with us via the webchat option above.
+Advisers can be contacted via either of these ways from Monday to Friday from 9am to 5pm.

 There is more information about how to recognise scams and what to do if you’ve been scammed on our self-help advice site.